The Golden Nugget

-Now, almost a decade later, we’ve taken Statement Analysis, or Forensic Linguistics as some call it, to the next level.
-Today, those properly trained and practiced in Statement Analysis, run at or near 100% accuracy in detecting deception.
+Now, almost a decade later, we use and teach Advanced Statement Analysis Techniques that I call Statement Profiling.
+It is the next level of analysis.
+Those properly trained and practiced in these Techniques, run at or near 100% accuracy in detecting deception.
 The untrained average varies between 50% - 70% accuracy, depending on experience.
-While that is fun and exciting, it is actually the easiest aspect of Statement Analysis.
+While that is fun and exciting, it is actually the easiest aspect of analysis.
 It is much more than just detecting deception or becoming a “walking polygraph” as some advertise.
 The fun really begins when we are able to glean information from the subject’s own words, that the subject did not intend to reveal.
 Our words reveal us, and that includes dominant personality traits, or the Psycho-Linguistic Profile, which we learn in advanced analysis.
 The profile is especially useful knowledge going into the interview.
-We are also using it in the hiring process, which saves the agency from spending money on law suits down the road.
+We are also using it in the hiring process, which saves the organization money from fewer law suits down the road.
 But that is a topic for another article.

-Statement Analysis is a powerful tool we use to gain more confessions and increase our solve rate.
-Utilizing the principles of Statement Analysis, we know to use the subject’s own words during the interview, and, more importantly, we recognize from the subject’s own words where to focus our interview questions.
+Statement Profiling is a powerful tool we use to gain more confessions and increase our solve rate.
+Utilizing the principles of Analysis, we know to use the subject’s own words during the interview, and, more importantly, we recognize from the subject’s own words where to focus our interview questions.
 Most deceptive people do not lie outright as it is stressful.
 Outright deception creates a cognitive dissonance within the brain, which equates to internal stress.
 Our brains are very adept at avoiding the internal stress of deception.
 Rather than tell an outright lie, most people leave information out via various linguistic methods.
-Investigators trained in Statement Analysis recognize those sensitive linguistic indicators and are then able to laser focus their interview questions to those sensitive areas.
+Trained investigators recognize where information was left out of the statement, as well as other sensitive linguistic indicators.
+They can then laser focus their interview questions to those sensitive areas.
 It is very effective.
-Often, the interviewee wonders, how did that cop know?
+Often, the interviewee thinks, Its like he’s in my head!

 For example, during a criminal interview the suspect may be asked, “tell me in detail what happened.”
 By posing the question in this manner, the interviewer has not introduced any of his own thoughts or words.
 It is a “clean” question.
 The interviewee must now reach into his own personal and subjective dictionary and choose which words to use.
 The subject cannot tell us every little detail, as that would take hours.
 Therefore, the subject will choose which words to use, leaving most of them out.
 The subject will also choose which verb tenses to use, which order to place each word, the syntax, etc. All of this takes place in a micro-second of time and most of it is instinctual.
 Although the suspect may not cognitively tell us everything we want to know, we now have a pure statement, highly effective for analysis.